How To Buy A Crib

 Even if you choose to start out with a bassinet or a bedside sleeper, every baby eventually needs a crib.
-Here’s how to make sure baby sleeps safe and sound in theirs, no matter when they start to use it.
+Here’s how to make sure baby sleeps safe and sound in his or hers, no matter when you introduce it.

-*Make sure baby's room is well-ventilated.
+Make sure baby's room is well-ventilated, adding a fan to the space if necessary.
 Evidence shows this helps prevent SIDS.

 Keep baby’s crib or bassinet away from blinds or drapery, which are strangulation hazards.

-*Baby should always be put to bed on her back — this is the safest position for SIDS prevention.
+Babies should always be put to bed on their backs—this is the safest position for SIDS prevention.

-*While a soft, quilted mattress might sound comfy, it actually poses a suffocation risk for baby.
-Look for a firm mattress, which will also better support her back.
+While a soft, quilted mattress might sound comfy, it actually poses a suffocation risk for baby.
+Look for a firm mattress, which will also offer better support.